StephHjar/goodgames-drf-api/README.md

 # GoodGames
 Welcome to the DRF API for GoodGames!

 GoodGames is a website where you can share the video games you're currently playing, and leave a review for each game.
-You can like other users' posts, reviews, and games, and leave comments on other users' "Currently Playing" posts.
+You can leave comments on other users' posts.
+You can like other users' posts, comments, reviews, and games, and customise your own profile image and description.

 This is the backend API database, built with Django REST Framework.

-The deployed version of the API is HERE, and the deployed version of the full site built in React is HERE.
+- The deployed version of the API is [HERE](https://goodgames-drf-api.herokuapp.com/).
+- The deployed version of the full site built in React is [HERE](https://goodgames-react.herokuapp.com/).
+- The frontend repository is [HERE](https://github.com/StephHjar/goodgames-react).

 ## Entity Relationship Diagram
 In the planning stage of this project, I created this Entity Relationship Diagram (ERD) to better visualize the relationships between models in the database.
 ![ERD for GoodGames database](static/readme/PP5-ERD.png)

 ## User Stories
-I have divided the functionality of the site and database into epics and user stories:
+I have divided the functionality of the site and database into epics and user stories.
+These can be found on the [project board](https://github.com/users/StephHjar/projects/6/views/1) of my frontend app, and documented below:

 ### **Epic:** Account Management